-The Arbitration Act does not contain any provisions with respect to thirdparty participation in arbitration.
+The ADR Act does not contain any provisions with respect to third-party participation in arbitration.
 However, third parties may participate where the arbitration agreement in a main contract entered into by the parties extends to ancillary contracts that one of the parties to the main contract executes with a different party, or where the parties agree to the joinder of a third party.
+Also, under the Contracts Act of Ghana 1960 (Act 25), a third-party beneficiary of the main contract may enforce an arbitration agreement contained in the main contract as if it were a party to the contract.